tud-hri/joan/docs/setup-windows.md

 Unpack these assets in \carla\Unreal\CarlaUE4\Content\Carla

 ### Step 3, get speficic JOAN Assets
 To have a nice car interior which also turns the wheel if you turn it some extra assets are required.
-You can download them from this link: __[Dropboxlink](https://www.dropbox.com/s/7cboucrb81sdlxq/JOAN_Assets.zip?dl=0)__ It contains:
+You can download them from this link: __[Dropbox link](https://www.dropbox.com/s/7cboucrb81sdlxq/JOAN_Assets.zip?dl=0)__ It contains:

 * JOAN_Blueprints
 * JOAN_Static